-When you’re constantly pressed for time, staying fit and healthy may fall to the bottom of your to-do list.
+When you’re constantly pressed for time, staying healthy may fall to the bottom of your to-do list.
 Rushing out the door last minute and falling into bed at the end of a long day is tempting, and an early-morning workout is a tough sell when you’re cozy in your bed.
 But, being busy doesn’t mean you have to sacrifice your fitness goals.

 1. Don’t think of it as a diet.

 The most effective way to improve the way you eat is by thinking of it as a lifestyle change, not a temporary fix.
 This may sound daunting, but when you think of your diet as fuel for your life goals—whether they are professional, fitness, or personal ones—it can seem a little easier.
 Making healthy eating a priority will give you energy and keep you motivated when you’re on the go.

 RELATED: Vitamins you should take in the winter

 Easy, quick, and painless—this may sound like pre-packaged, processed food, but there are many healthy meals you can make in no time.
 Make a sweet potato in the microwave, spread some peanut butter and banana on whole wheat bread, or sauté some chicken on the stovetop.
 Healthy eating doesn’t have to be complicated!